x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/role-groups.md

 **Notes**:

-- You can't use the EAC to modify the write scope, roles, and members of a role group if you've used Exchange Online PowerShell to configure multiple scopes or exclusive scopes on the role group.
+- You can't use the Classic EAC to modify the write scope, roles, and members of a role group if you've used Exchange Online PowerShell to configure multiple scopes or exclusive scopes on the role group.
 To modify the settings of these role groups, you need to use Exchange Online PowerShell.

 - Some role groups (for example, the Organization Management role group) restrict the roles that you can remove from group.

-- You can add or remove delegates to a role group in the EAC.
+- You can add or remove delegates to a role group in the Classic EAC.
 You can only use Exchange Online PowerShell.

 ### Use Exchange Online PowerShell to add roles to role groups (create role assignments)